jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 What happens when there is more than one of the same item in a list?
 How does Python decide which of them to remove when I call ``.remove(item)`` on a `list <https://docs.python.org/3/library/stdtypes.html?highlight=list#list>`_?

-* I add a failing test to find out
+* I will add a failing test to find out

   .. code-block:: python